 Persons in receipt of Child Benefit may also benefit if they are out of the workforce and are not in receipt of credited contributions from the Department.

 PART 2.
 CLAIMS, DECISIONS & APPEALS:

-does not need to apply directly for the scheme if they are getting Child Benefit (Children’s Allowance), Carer’s Allowance, Carer’s Benefit or Respite Care Grant.
+A person does not need to apply directly for the scheme if they are getting Child Benefit (Children's Allowance), Carer's Allowance, Carer's Benefit or Carer's Support Grant.
 We will treat a claim for these schemes as an application to become a homemaker.

 A person should apply directly for the scheme if:

-- If they have never claimed Carer’s Allowance or Benefit but are providing fulltime care to an incapacitated adult or child aged 12 or over, on or after 6 April 1994, and they have not received a Respite Care Grant for them.
+- they have never claimed Carer's Allowance or Benefit but are providing fulltime care to an incapacitated adult or child aged 12 or over, on or after 6 April 1994, and they have not received a Carer's Support Grant for them.

 A Homemaker claim may be backdated where the person can prove to the satisfaction of the Deciding Officer or Appeals Officer that s/he satisfied the qualifying conditions during that period and that there was good cause for delay in making the claim.

-Normally a person may apply to become a Homemaker up to the end of the contribution year following the year in which homemaking commenced.
+Normally a person must apply to become a Homemaker up to the end of the contribution year following the year in which homemaking commenced.

 The Homemaker is responsible for the production of certificates, documents, information and evidence required, including Birth Certificates, Marriage Certificate (if applicable), earnings details i.e. P60, current payslips and any other relevant information.